Astra Linux: Use

 The Special Edition version (paid) is used in many Russian state-related organizations.
 Particularly, it is used in the Russian National Center for Defence Control.

 There are talks to deploy mass use of Astra Linux in many state institutions of the Republic of Crimea – legitimate use of other popular OSes is questionable because of international sanctions during the Russo-Ukrainian War.

 Also there were plans on cooperation of Rusbitech and Huawei.

 In January 2018, it was announced that Astra Linux was going to be deployed to all Russian Army computers, and Microsoft Windows will be dropped.

 In February 2018, Rusbitech announced it has ported Astra Linux to Russian-made Elbrus microprocessors.

 In February 2019, Astra Linux was announced to be implemented at Tianwan Nuclear Power Plant in China.

 Since 2019 "super-protected" tablet computers branded MIG are available with Astra Linux, smartphones are expected.

 In 2019 Gazprom national gas/oil holding announced Astra Linux implementation, in 2020 nuclear corporation Rosatom, in early 2021 Russian Railways was reported to do so.

 In 2020, Astra Linux sold more than a million copies in licenses and generated 2 billion rubles in sales.

 In 2021, several Russian nuclear power plants and subsidiaries of Rosatom are planned to switch to Astra Linux, with a total of 15000 users.

-Following the 2022 Russian invasion of Ukraine, and subsequent departure of Microsoft from the Russian market, Astra Linux announced that it was planning to be publicly listed on the Moscow Exchange, although it has not yet given a planned timeline.
+In July 2022 after Microsoft had decided to exit the Russian market, Astra Linux announced that it was planning to be publicly listed on the Moscow Exchange, although it did not supply a date for the planned listing at the time.